LCDM halo substructure properties revealed with high resolution and large volume cosmological simulations: Summary and conclusions

 In particular, in the context of subhalo abundance, we built the differential subhalo mass function in the range between $10^{4} - 10^{15.2}~h^{-1}$ M$_{\odot}$ and for host halo masses $10^{6.6} - 10^{15.7}~h^{-1}$ M$_{\odot}$.
 We also derived the subhalo velocity function between $1-1874$ km s$^{-1}$, and for host haloes with maximum circular velocities between $4.5-2582$ km s$^{-1}$.
 The radial distribution of subhaloes within their hosts was also obtained using subhaloes located at distances as deep as just $\sim 0.1$ per cent the virial radius of the host.
 Subhalo concentrations, $c_{\rm V}$, were calculated in our work independently of any pre-defined density profile and built only in terms of the more physical $V_{\rm max}$ and $R_{\rm max}$ parameters, this way avoiding any potential issues from having tidally-stripped profiles for subhaloes.
 A more rigorous data selection was also applied in this case in order to avoid resolution issues at the smallest considered scales.
 Even with our highly-demanding quality cuts, we were able to obtain concentration results for subhaloes with masses in the range $10^6 - 10^{14}~h^{-1}$ M$_{\odot}$ residing in host haloes with masses $10^7 - 10^{15}~h^{-1}$ M$_{\odot}$.
 All together, our careful simulation analysis work made it possible to extend, by several orders of magnitude in mass, both at the high- and low-mass ends, previous results on subhalo abundances and concentrations.
 The main results of our work can be summarized as follows.

-\begin{enumerate} \item The slopes of both our SHMF and SHVF are in agreement with previous results and expectations, and show no dependence with redshift.
+\begin{enumerate} \item The slopes of both our SHMF and SHVF are in agreement with previous results and expectations, and show no dependence on redshift.
 This SHMF depends weakly on host halo mass (see Fig.~\ref{fig:shmfzeroale}).
 More precisely, at $z=0$ we find up to a factor $\sim 2-3$ more subhaloes in galaxy-cluster-size haloes compared to those in dwarf-galaxy-size hosts.
-All three simulations are in good agreement with each other within their statistical dispersion (see Fig.~\ref{fig:shmfmwale}).
+All three simulations are in good agreement with each other, our SHMF best-fitting parameters agreeing well with the simulation data at better than $\sim20$ per cent for Phi-4096 and ShinUchuu, and $\sim40$ per cent for Uchuu; for the SHVF, the differences are less than $\sim10$ per cent for Phi-4096 and ShinUchuu, and up to $\sim50$ per cent for Uchuu (see Fig.~\ref{fig:shmfmwale}).
 We also find more subhaloes at higher redshifts for the same host halo mass (see Figs.~\ref{fig:shmfzale} and~\ref{fig:shvfzale}).

 \item In addition to beautifully showing in detail the well-known hierarchical assembly of structures with time as it happens within the standard cosmological scenario, our study of the SRD with redshift, illustrated by Figs.~\ref{fig:srdphiale}, \ref{fig:srdsucale} and \ref{fig:srduchuuale}, confirms the existence of a larger number of subhaloes in more massive hosts, as expected, and shows no significant variation of this number with time.
 Also, as time evolves, subhaloes fall deeper into the inner parts of their hosts.
 We stress that, in this work, we were able to follow the evolution of the SRD with unprecedented detail and consistently over more than seven decades in subhalo mass, for subhaloes located as deep as just 0.1 per cent of the virial radius of their hosts.